Maryland Sports Betting Laws

 These four states are the only places in the US where land-based sports betting is legal.
 Of the four states, Delaware offers NFL parlay cards and Nevada offers single-game wagering.
 Montana and Oregon do not currently permit sports betting.
 Maryland, like most states, cannot legally establish brick and mortar sportsbooks due to the law.

 The GAME Act is a proposed bill that would lift the nationwide ban on sports betting.
 The full title of the bill announced by Rep. Frank Pallone (D-NJ) is the Gaming Accountability and Modernization Enhancement (GAME) Act.
 In addition to a full repeal of the Professional and Amateur Sports Protection Act, the GAME Act would grant each state full control of the types of gambling permitted within their respective state.
 This means each state would be able to legalize land-based and/or online sports betting at their own discretion.
 Should the congressional bill be passed, all states would have the option to offer the same type of full-scale sports betting that is currently only available in Nevada.

 Is Online Sports Betting Legal In Maryland?

 Online sports betting is legal in Maryland as the state does not have any laws that prohibit its use.
-The state has not introduced or enacted any legislation that would make using an offshore sports betting problematic for a recreational bettor.
+The state has not introduced or enacted any legislation that would make using offshore sports betting problematic for a recreational bettor.
 The state has been against operators that have entered the market, but there are no laws that target individual sports bettors.
 Even if Maryland moves forward with their own online betting platform, the offshore betting sites will provide better odds and opportunities to make more money.
 They will not have to follow any state or federal regulations, unlike the local books.

 Mobile Sports Betting Apps For Maryland Bettors